microsoft/STL/.github/ISSUE_TEMPLATE/question.md

 Instructions
 ============
 Here, you can ask a question about this STL implementation, and a maintainer will answer.
+Please read the examples below, then delete all of this text and replace it with your question.
+If you aren't sure whether a question is on-topic, just go ahead and ask! :-)

 On-Topic Examples
 -----------------